Why Your Website, Campaigns, Content, and Reporting Need One Owner

 Separate Vendors Create Gaps

-That is a bad role for the owner.
+That is a bad role for leadership.

 One Owner Sees The Whole Path